dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Maven is a bitch to install, but I need to figure it out.
 If I want to be a highly paid, professional Java programmer I apparently have to have Spring and Maven in my toolbox...

+### Day 12: January 15, 2017

+**Today's Progress**: Added key listener for Enter/Submit...added yet another layout attempt - JTabbedPane.
+Downloaded Spring Tool Suite.

+**Thoughts**: Tabbed is definitely more of what I was looking for (but I've said this before...).
+I'm hoping the Spring Tool Suite will handle the Maven nonsense I dealt with yesterday.